containers/podman/docs/source/markdown/podman-build.1.md

 Valid values could be:

-* Local directory – e.g. --build-context project2=../path/to/project2/src (This option is not available with the remote Podman client, including Mac and Windows (excluding WSL2) machines)
+* Local directory – e.g. --build-context project2=../path/to/project2/src (This option is not available with the remote Podman client.
+On Podman machine setup (i.e macOS and Winows) path must exists on the machine VM)
 * HTTP URL to a tarball – e.g. --build-context src=https://example.org/releases/src.tar
 * Container image – specified with a container-image:// prefix, e.g. --build-context alpine=container-image://alpine:3.15, (also accepts docker://, docker-image://)